 Watch and see how Robert LaVoy Finicum was executed.

-CLICK HERE to read an open letter to the FBI agents that killed LaVoy Finicum.
+CLICK HERE to read about the Oregon State Police (OSP) officer that murdered LaVoy Finicum.